marleydoughty/cost-track/README.md

-# final-project
+# cost-track

-A full stack JavaScript solo project.
+A React web application for users to track their expenses.